 If you are like many Canadians you know there is a Charter of Rights and Freedoms but have little idea what exactly they are or how they work.
 So it would be even less likely that you would know what exactly comprises our Constitution.
 So what is our Constitution made up of?

 Our Constitution is in fact several documents or Acts of the British Parliament and a few enacted right here in Canada.
-You are probably aware of the Meech Lake Accord, or the Charlottetown Accord (which was resoundingly defeated by the people of Canada).
-These are two recent examples of Constitutional amendments however Charlottetown failed therefore does not form part of our Constitution.
+You are probably aware of the Meech Lake Accord, or the Charlottetown Accord (which both were defeated ) These are two recent examples of Constitutional amendments however they failed therefore do not form part of our Constitution.
 A list containing many such amendments can be found here.

 However these do not include Constitutional Acts of the Imperial Parliament that also form part of our Constitution.
 These acts still form part of our Constitution first by the reception dates of English Law by the individual Provinces as they entered into Confederation the original four Provinces Nova Scotia, New Brunswick, Quebec, and Ontario have the oldest dates ranging from 1756 for Nova Scotia and 1792 for Ontario.
 Secondly by section 129 of the Constitution Act 1867-1982.